dopt/odopt/packages/@dopt/mercator/README.md

 ## @dopt/mercator

-A Map implementation that allows for objects as keys w/o the key equality constraints.
+A Map implementation that allows for objects as keys without key equality constraints.
 In practice this means

 ```
 const map = new Mercator();